-Unfortunately none of these statements are true for the person with a drinking problem.
+Unfortunately, none of these statements are valid for a person with a drinking problem.

 The toll alcohol takes

-For the individual, alcohol abuse takes a heavy toll in the form of physical, emotional and psychological costs.
-Abusing alcohol can shave 10 years off of a person’s life.
-The physical repercussions are myriad, including black outs, memory difficulties leading to alcohol dementia, heart disease, hypertension, liver disease, impotence and osteoporosis.
+Alcohol abuse takes a heavy toll in the form of physical, emotional and psychological costs.
+Abusing alcohol can shave 10 years off a person’s life.
+The physical repercussions may include blackouts and memory difficulties leading to alcohol dementia, heart disease, hypertension, liver disease and osteoporosis.